Skip to Main Content

 Emergency Response Leave

 Employees who are volunteer firefighters or volunteer members of a volunteer emergency medical services association who have notified their employer of their status in writing are entitled to leave to respond to a fire or emergency if the call to respond was received before the time that the employee was to report to employment.
 Employees may also request leave from their supervisor to respond to a call received after the employee has reported to work.
-Employers may not discipline employees for an injury sustained as a result of such volunteer work, or because of an absence from work due to an injury, subject to limitations.
+Though subject to limitations, employers may not discipline employees for an injury sustained as a result of such volunteer work.
 Ind.
 Code § 36-8-12-10.7.

 Civil Air Patrol Leave